mike-pfk/Ugolind/index.md

 			<div class="da-slide">
 				<h2 class="fittext2">Playing For Kicks</h2>
 				<h4>Classic Rock &amp; Pop Covers</h4>
-				<p>Playing for Kicks play songs you know and love from the Beatles to Buble and Stealers Wheel to Stereophonics.
+				<p>Playing for Kicks play songs you know and love from the Beatles to Nena and Stealers Wheel to Stereophonics.
 There's something for everyone and you're sure to have a great night.</p>
 				<!-- <a href="#" class="da-link button">Read more</a> -->
 				<div class="da-img">
 					<img src="{{ site.baseurl }}/assets/images/members/members-2017.png" alt="Band Members" width="320">